-GEOLOGY AND SOILS Potentially Significant Impact Less Than Significant No Import Would the project: a.
+GEOLOGY AND SOILS Potentially Significant Impact Less Than Significant Impact No Impact a.
 Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42.
-Impact Impact ⊠ ii.
-Strong seismic ground shaking? \boxtimes iii.
-Seismic-related ground failure, including liquefaction? \boxtimes iv.
-Landslides? \boxtimes b.
-Result in substantial soil erosion or the loss of topsoil? \boxtimes c.
-Be located on geologic units or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d.
-Be located on expansive soil, as defined in Section 1803.5.3 of the California Building Code (2010), creating substantial direct or indirect risks to life or property? \boxtimes e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of waste water? f.
-Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+Refer to Division of Mines and Geology Special Publication 42. ii.
+Strong seismic ground shaking? $\boxtimes$ iii.
+Seismic-related ground failure, including liquefaction? $\boxtimes$ iv.
+Landslides? $\boxtimes$ b.
+Result in substantial soil erosion or the loss of topsoil? $\boxtimes$ c.
+Be located on geologic units or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? $\boxtimes$ d.
+Be located on expansive soil, as defined in Section 1803.5.3 of the California Building Code (2010), creating substantial direct or indirect risks to life or property? $\boxtimes$ e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$ f.
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ to identify previously reported paleontological resources near the project site.
+The geologic map review of the project area included maps published by the U.S. Geological Survey (Helley and Wesling 1989; Wesling and Helley 1989, and Helley et al. 1994).
+The literature reviewed included published and unpublished scientific papers.
+A paleontological record search of the University of California Museum of Paleontology, Berkeley online paleontological database was conducted for the disturbed project areas, including a 10-mile buffer zone surrounding the proposed data center (UCMP 2020).

-^{}Geology and Soils question (d) reflects the current 2013 California Building Code (CBC), effective January 1, 2014, which is based on the International Building Code (2009).
+\Geology and Soils question (d) reflects the current 2013 California Building Code (CBC), effective January 1, 2014, which is based on the International Building Code (2009).